Tjimbaa/mockjson/README.md

 2. The blockMenu is accessed by using the command ctrl + k, and the purpose of this is to build building blocks.
 3. The hoverMenu is accessed when selecting / highlighting some text for styling, and includes the typical features on a RTE.

-## User Stories
-* A user can create content using different menus

 ## Features

 ### getCommands